DeepVARwT: Deep Learning for a VAR Model with Trend: Summary and further discussion

-In this work, we proposed a new approach to VAR modeling and forecasting by generating trends as well as model parameters using an LSTM network and the associated deep learning methodology for exact maximum likelihood estimation.
-A simulation study and a real data example demonstrated the effectiveness of the proposed approach.
+In this work, we proposed a new approach to VAR modelling and forecasting by generating trends as well as model parameters using an LSTM network and the associated deep learning methodology for exact maximum likelihood estimation.
+A simulation study demonstrated the effectiveness of the proposed approach and showed uncertainty in the estimates in terms of bias, standard deviation and mean square error.
+Three examples with real data are provided to show that it competes well with existing models in terms of prediction performance.